manifoldmarkets/manifold/docs/docs/api.md

 - `contractId`: Optional.
 The ID of the market to read comments of.
 - `contractSlug`: Optional.
 The slug of the market to read comments of.
 - `limit`.
 Optional.
 How many comments to return.
-Default 5000.
+The default and maximum are both 1000.
 - `page`.
 Optional.
 For pagination with `limit`
 - `userId`: Optional.
 Get only comments created by this user.